IMperiumX/CineRank/README.md

    - **Genre Preferences:** User-selected genres are boosted in the rankings.

 2. **Normalization & Scoring:** Each factor is normalized to a standard scale and combined using a weighted formula.
 The weights determine the importance of each factor, allowing for customization of the ranking logic.

+3. **User Preferences:** The engine learns from user ratings and genre preferences (stored in the `UserMoviePreference` model) to tailor recommendations to individual tastes.